nasserkessas/hamming-codes/README.md

 ## Using XORs

 Setting the parity bits on the encoder's (sender's) end as well as detecting and locating an error on the decoder's (reciever's) end can be taken about another, much simpler way.
 The parity groups and bits positions were selected carefully and actually have much more meaning.
-The first parity group, if you look closer, is actually the group with a binary representation `___1` while the second is `__1_` and so on.
-So, by taking a big XOR (exclusive or; which outputs 1 if two bits are different) of all the bits' positions with a 1 (are "on"), we can spell out the error in binary due to this property.
+The first parity group, if you look closely, is actually the group with a binary representation `___1` while the second is `__1_` and so on.
+So, by taking a big XOR (exclusive or; which outputs 1 if two bits are different, like the parity of the two bits) of all the bits' positions with a 1 (are "on"), we can spell out the error in binary due to this property.

 ### Example

 Using the example from above, the bits that are "on" are bit 2 (`0010`), 4 (`0100`), 6 (`0110`), 7 (`0111`), 8 (`1000`), 10 (`1010`), 12 (`1100`), 13(`1101`) and 14 (`1110`).
-We can find the XOR of all of all these numbers (which is like finding the parity of each bit position) and the error location is spelled out in binary `1010`, which is the same 10 we found earlier!
+We can find the XOR of all of all these numbers (which is like finding the parity of each bit position) and the error location is spelled out in binary as `1010`, which is the same position 10 we found earlier!

 ![image](https://user-images.githubusercontent.com/59720679/221393768-acba6088-8d3f-47ff-9758-1c4ee7bffb89.png)

 ### Explanation

 The reason this works is because by setting the parity bits, we are effectively making this equation equal to 0.
 When make a 0 a 1, we are adding it into the equation when we decode making use effectively XORing 0 and the error position, giving us the position.
-Likewise, when we make a 1 a 0, we are removing the position from the equation, which affects the parity by the bits of the position, once again spelling out the error.
+Likewise, when we make a 1 a 0, we are removing the position from the equation, which affects the parity by the bits of the position (basically as 0-1=1 with binary), once again spelling out the error.

 ### Setting parity bits with XORs